Culture Recovery Fund unlocks maintenance

 Thanks to the grant, the team have now picked up tools once again, with local conservation architect Philip Orchard and Ipswich-based roofing contractors 3A Roofing Ltd working to ensure the precious Regency building remains protected from the wind and rain.

 Le Page Architects, based in Plymouth, have resumed work to repair fabric of the Royal Artillery Store at Crownhill Fort.
 Prior to Coronavirus, Phase 1 of the works had created a structurally sound watertight shell.
 Now Phase 2 is reinstating surface water drainage, renewing the floor, removing unsympathetic paint from the internal historic walls and inspecting the steel beams supporting the roof.

 The grant is also enabling Crownhill Fort manager Ed Donohue to fix water ingress at the gatehouse and kick-start a project with Orchard Stonemasons to repoint walls at the entrance, all allowing safe access to the Victorian fort to continue.

 Kings Lynn based D&E Builders will soon be installing new cast-iron gutters and downpipes at Methwold Old Vicarage, reinstating ironwork pictured in newly discovered photographs from the 1970s.
 The work will prevent internal water ingress damage at the delightful, Grade-I listed vicarage.

 Essential reroofing at Sackville House

-After a competitive tender process, family-run Clarke Roofing, established in 1949 in Eastbourne, can start a major project to reroof Sackville House on the High Street in East Grinstead.
-Scaffolding has been in place since autumn 2019, and work was ready to start in March, so we are very pleased this work can finally take place.
-Local Horsham stone slates will be used extensively.
+Family-run Clarke Roofing, established in 1949 in Eastbourne, have finally started a major project to reroof the 16th-century, timber-framed Sackville House on East Grinstead’s high street.
+Scaffolding has been in place since autumn 2019 and work was ready to start in March 2020, so we are particularly delighted that - thanks to the grant - this project is underway once more.